What Trump Has Done With Medicare So Far

 (Image credit: Getty Images)

-Like Social Security, Medicare is a hot topic.
-Now that there’s a new administration in the White House, people, especially those over 65, are concerned about changes to healthcare programs like Medicare, and their access to affordable healthcare.
+Medicare is a hot topic now that there’s a new administration in the White House and the Department of Government Efficiency (DOGE) is slashing government spending.
+Older people, especially those over 65, are concerned about what these cuts may mean to healthcare programs like Medicare.

-Since he was sworn in on January 20, Trump has signed a whirlwind of executive orders and proposed an ambitious agenda, including several key changes to Medicare — some of which have been walked back.
-Then, during Trump’s joint address to Congress, he outlined his plans for the next four years, including what he said was investigating overspending, fraud and waste within the Medicare and Social Security programs.
+In the months since Trump took office, he has signed a whirlwind of executive orders and proposed an ambitious agenda, including several key changes to Medicare — some of which have been walked back.
+Trump also outlined his plans for the next four years during his joint address to Congress in March, including investigating overspending, fraud and waste within the Medicare and Social Security programs.

 Subscribe to Kiplinger’s Personal Finance